Value Drivers for a Medical Practice

 Lastly, large group practices typically have strategic or investment value buyers which drive up the valuation multiple.

 The mix of payment methods often impacts the value of the business.
 Practices with high revenue from government-sponsored healthcare generally have a greater risk.
 Government-sponsored insurance payments are often unnegotiable because of state or federally-mandated rates.
 This limits the overall profitability of the practice.
 Keep in mind each state may vary in regulation.
 But, when the practice’s primary source of payment is from Medicaid this risk is higher which lowers the value.
 However, additional research on regulations may be required for each specific company being valued.

 Specialty vs General Practitioners

 Specialty practices typically charge more for services.
 This leads to higher margins.
-However, because of the nature of their relationships with patients being more volatile, it leads to higher attrition rates.
+However, because the nature of their relationships with patients is more volatile, it leads to higher attrition rates.

 General practitioners generally charge less which leads to lower margins.
 However, these patients tend to be more recurring with longer-term relationships.